asoffer/nth/docs/format/format.md

 ## Structured Formatting

 A common formatting pattern is to effectively format all of the content in a struct, sequence, or container, possibly with some surrounding decaration.
 The `nth::structural_formatter` type can be used to simplify this process.

-To use the`nth::structural_formatter` type, users must inherit from it and provide several customization points.
+`nth::structural_formatter` is a CRTP base class.
+Users must inherit this template, instantiated at the formatter type they are defining.
+Users also must provide several customization points.
 The first such hook is a static variable template of type [`nth::structure`](/types/structure) named `structure_of`, as shown in the example below:

 ```
 struct my_formatter : nth::structural_formatter {